natanielchng/0x4067/README.md

 # 0x4067
-*A Set of Capture-The-Flag tutorials for NTU's Software Security course*
+*A set of Capture-The-Flag tutorials for NTU's Software Security course*

 ## Overview of Project
 This project consists of 5 CTF tutorials, each dealing with a software security topic: